 Every term each child in weekly lessons with us will receive a free badge and certificate.
-This will be either a stage award, a duckling award (for our younger students) or a distance award (ranging from 5m through to 2000m!)
+This will be either an ESA SWIM stage award, an ESA Minnows award (for our younger students), an ESA stroke-specific award or a distance award (ranging from 5m through to 1500m!)

 This page will explain to you what they all mean.

 To receive one of our distance awards, your child must have swum the relevant distance detailed on the award unaided.

 For any distance awards over 25m we expect our students to be able to swim the distance with good technique for their choice of stroke.
 Distance awards start at 5m and range through to 1500m!